 When passing UTM parameters, GCLID, and other predefined parameters to your website it stores this info via a website cookie for 30 days.
 It can then be inserted into any lead generation or order form on your website.
 It automatically adds this extra information as hidden fields in your HTML form.

-This is a fork of script utm_form, and made into a WordPress Plugin.
-The script has been modified to already include the additional variables ‘gclid’, ‘adpos’, ‘net’ and ‘match’ to measure conversions with ad networks like Google, Bing and Facebook.
+This is a fork of script utm_form, and made into a WordPress UTM plugin.
+The script has been modified to already include the additional variables gclid, fbclid, net and match to measure conversions with ad networks like Google, Bing, and Facebook.

 Why Do I Need It?

 Google created the UTM parameters standard to help track referrals so you know the exact source of your website traffic.
-Using website referrals are unreliable at best.
+Using website referrals is unreliable at best.
 In many cases, the referral is blocked or not available.
-One example is a link in a smartphone app which in most cases come up as an unknown traffic source.
+One example is a link in a smartphone app which in most cases comes up as an unknown traffic source.

 If you want to know the source of every order or email subscriber, use this plugin.

 You create a Facebook ad, add UTM parameters and send them to your home page.

 The visitor Bob clicks on your Facebook ad and lands on your home page.
 He then proceeds to visit a few other pages.
 He eventually visits your mailing list form at https://www.yoursite.com/subscribe/ and submits his email address [email protected] to your MailChimp mailing list.